Policy 2010 — Asbestos Policy

 4.2 Demolition, Alteration, Renovation and Maintenance Work

-In the event a Class 2 or a Class 3 operation is done, before work is commenced an officer at the nearest office of the Occupational Health and Safety Commission is supplied either by the contractor or the University with the information listed in Section 9 of the Code.
+High Risk operations as defined in the Code will be done by contractors qualified and experienced with asbestos operations.
+Before work is commenced an officer at the nearest office of the Occupational Health and Safety Commission is supplied either by the contractor or the University in accordance with Section 9 of the Code.

-4.3 Damaged or Deteriorated Asbestos-Containing Materials
+4.3 Damaged or Deteriorated ACM

 5 — ASBESTOS TRAINING PROGRAM